lorien/grab/docs2/source/index.rst

 Grab documentation
 ==================

 Grab is a python framework for building site scrapers.
-Grab library consists of two main interfaces:
+The Grab library consists of two main interfaces:

 1) Grab.
-The main interface to configure network requests and to handle network response.
+The main interface to configure network requests and to handle network responses.
 2) Grab::Spider.
-More complex interface to build asynchronous site scrapers.
-Spider interface has many common with Scrapy interface.
-The main benefits of Spider are asynchronous concurrent request engine and internal design that forces you to organize scraping logic in to well structured blocks.
+A more complex interface to build asynchronous site scrapers.
+The Spider interface has many commonalities with the Scrapy interface.
+The main benefits of Spider are an asynchronous concurrent request engine, and an internal design that forces you to organize scraping logic in to well structured blocks.

-Consider to use Grab API:
+When to consider using the Grab API:

-* When you want to submit signle network request and process the response
+* When you want to submit a single network request and process the response
-* In most of cases when you think to use urllib, urllib2, pycurl or requests libs.
+* In most cases when you think to use urllib, urllib2, pycurl or requests libs.

-Grab::Spider probably will useful to you:
+When Grab::Spider will probably be useful:

-* When you need to exract data from web site with multiple concurrent web workers
+* When you need to extract data from a web site with multiple concurrent web workers
-* In most of cases when you think to use scrapy lib.
+* In most cases when you are thinking of using scrapy.

-Grab is not only a tool to build network requests and download network responses, it is also a tool to handle data of network response and extract information you need.
-Grab provides flexible API to query parts of DOM-tree of the HTML document.
+Grab is not only a tool to build network requests and download network responses, it is also a tool to handle the data of network responses and extract information you need.
+Grab provides a flexible API to query parts of the DOM trees of HTML documents.

-See quick start tutorials to quickly get main ideas about how to use Grab and Grab::Spider:
+See the quick start tutorials to quickly get an overview of how to use Grab and Grab::Spider.

 Grab User Manual
 ----------------